dog-gateway/rest-api-docs/index.md

 *Updated on Fri, 2013-09-06* <span class="label label-info pull-right">API version 1.0</span>

-Represents a single domotic device handled by Dog, identified by a unique device-id (currently encoded in the *name* attribute fo the XML response to the [GET /devices](#devices) request, and "controllable" by applications using this API.
+Represents a single domotic device handled by Dog, identified by a unique *device-id* (currently encoded in the *name* attribute for the XML response to the [GET /devices](#devices) request), and "controllable" by applications using this API.

 *URL:* /devices/{device-id}